-The gearlever, obviously, should be connected to the gearbox even though Pocher doesn't do that.
+The gearlever, obviously, had to be connected to the gearbox.
 Here's the typical Rolls-Royce arrangement.
 The black boss (underneath the gate) attaches to the chassis rail (glue!).

 The torque reaction damper was standard on all Phantom IIs built after Jan 1932 but it was left off completely from the Pocher kits.
 It is one of the most complex arrangements you can add to a Phantom II.
 It requires substantial modification to the radiator and to the timing gear cover on the front of the engine.
 A boss also needs to be added to each chassis rail to anchor the cross-member.

 Detail build notes are available on my website.